 The image below is a Palm Tree Ukulele, made by a one-man operation in Colorado.
 Chuck Moore of Moore Bettah Ukuleles and Michael DeSilva of DeSilva Ukulele Co. are two other great examples independent builders who make stunning high-end ukes.

 Many individual builders will allow you to customize some or all of a ukulele’s design.
 Going “full custom” isn’t cheap, but if you’ve got money to burn it’s a great way to get the ukulele of your dreams.

-I always advise people to buy the best ukulele they can comfortably afford.
+My advice it to buy the best ukulele you can comfortably afford.

 I know it’s tempting to try to save a few bucks on your first ukulele, but this is often counterproductive.
 Cheap ukuleles are typically so bad that they aren’t fun to play.
-If your uke isn’t fun to play, the chances you'll stick with it are very low.
+And if your uke isn’t fun to play, sticking with the instrument is going to be a lot harder.